 Quadrant II is the heart of effective personal management.
 It deals with things that are not urgent, but are important.
 It deals with things like building relationships, writing a personal mission statement, long-range planning, exercising, preventive maintenance, preparation – all those things we know we need to do, but somehow seldom get around to doing, because they aren’t urgent.

 To paraphrase Peter Drucker, effective people are not problem-minded; they’re opportunity-minded.
 They feed opportunities and starve problems.
-They think preventively.
+This help them to think preventively.
 They have genuine Quadrant I crises and emergencies that require their immediate attention, but the number is comparatively small.

 So What’s Really Important?